-In June of 1821, William Becknell, a horse and mule trader, traveled west from Franklin, Missouri with a wagon and four companions.
+In June 1821, William Becknell, a horse and mule trader, traveled west from Franklin, Missouri, with a wagon and four companions.
 History has written for years that Becknell would be the first of many to travel via wagon through the narrow, torturous Raton Pass.
 However, that portion of his journey has been called into question after the discovery of the diary of Pedro Ignacio Gallego in 1993.
-Mexican Captain Gallego and his 400 men met Becknell on his first journey to Santa Fe, and his writings, along with Becknell’s own journal describing the landscape, show more evidence that he and his men probably misidentified the Canadian River, and instead crossed another river or stream.
-Researchers now say evidence points to a location between the Arkansas River and Puertocito Piedra Lumbre in Kearny Gap, south of present-day Las Vegas, New Mexico.</style=”margin-top:>
+Mexican Captain Gallego and his 400 men met Becknell on his first journey to Santa Fe.
+His writings, along with Becknell’s journal describing the landscape, show more evidence that he and his men probably misidentified the Canadian River and instead crossed another river or stream.
+Researchers now say evidence points to a location between the Arkansas River and Puertocito Piedra Lumbre in Kearny Gap, south of present-day Las Vegas, New Mexico.

 Soon, however, a new branch of the Santa Fe Trail developed.
-The so-called “Cimarron Route” was not only 100 miles shorter, but, cut across the relatively flat grasslands and deserts of present-day Kansas and Oklahoma instead of through the mountains.
+The so-called “Cimarron Route” was not only 100 miles shorter but cut across the relatively flat grasslands and deserts of present-day Kansas and Oklahoma instead of through the mountains.
 Although the openness of the Cimarron Route led to frequent raids from American Indian tribes and provided far less water, the dangers of the shorter path were still preferable to travel.
 Between the 1820s and early 1840s, most of the wagon traffic along the Santa Fe Trail opted to take the Cimarron Route.

 Weakened, the men emerged from the Raton Pass and expected to meet resistance from Mexican forces that the provincial governor Manuel Armijo sent.
 They instead found the valley abandoned.
 Kearny’s takeover of Santa Fe thus was swift.
 Without a struggle, the United States laid claim to the territory.

-Today, Raton Pass is a National Historic Landmark and is located along the Santa Fe National Historic Trail, a unit of the National Park Service.
+Today, Raton Pass is a National Historic Landmark located along the Santa Fe National Historic Trail, a unit of the National Park Service.
 The pass is located five miles north of Raton, New Mexico.